 From the majesty of the Great Red Spot on Jupiter to the common-place phenomena of ocean waves, cream mixing in coffee and smoke rings, the motion of fluids is of aesthetic, practical and fundamental interest.
 Continuum descriptions of ideal and viscous fluid flows, both with and without compressibility, will be presented.
-Common flow geometrics, wave and surface phenomena, solitons, convective instabilities and turbulent flow will be discussed.
+Common flow geometries, wave and surface phenomena, solitons, convective instabilities and turbulent flow will be discussed.
 Prerequisites: PHYS 242, concurrently with PHYS 344 and MATH 361.
 Three credits.
-Not offered 2007-2008.